Presented by Hilarie Gaylin

 8:30 am - 10:45 AM

-RECERTIFICATION CREDIT - This program is pending approval for 1.5 hours of SHRM and HRCI recertification credit.
+RECERTIFICATION CREDIT - This program has been approved for 1.5 hours of SHRM and HRCI recertification credit.

 ABOUT THE PROGRAM